 WIOA supports the alignment of performance-related definitions and measures, thereby facilitating comparable data collection and integrated reporting across the six core WIOA programs and program-specific requirements.
-The six core programs are the Adult, Dislocated Worker, and Youth programs, authorized under WIOA Title I and administered by DOL; the AEFLA-funded program, authorized under WIOA Title II and administered by ED; the Employment Service program, authorized under the Wagner-Peyser Act, as amended by WIOA Title III and administered by DOL; and the Vocational Rehabilitation program, authorized under Title I of the Rehabilitation Act of 1973, as amended by WIOA Title IV and administered by ED.
+The six core programs are the Adult, Dislocated Worker, and Youth programs, authorized under WIOA Title I and administered by DOL; the AEFLA-funded program, authorized under WIOA Title II and administered by ED; the Employment Service program, authorized under the Wagner-Peyser Act, as amended by WIOA Title III and administered by DOL; and the Vocational Rehabilitation (VR) program, authorized under Title I of the Rehabilitation Act of 1973, as amended by WIOA Title IV and administered by ED.

-A summary of each performance measure is located in Table 1: WIOA Primary Indicators of Performance.
-Further detail on each measure, as well as the associated methodologies for performance calculation, can be found in OCTAE Program Memo 17-2.
+Table 1: WIOA Performance Indicators contains a summary of each performance measure.
+Further detail on each measure, as well as the associated methodologies for performance calculation, can be found in ED Office of Career, Technical, and Adult Education (OCTAE) Program Memorandum 17-2, Change 3, and the AEL Performance Guide.